Cave of Swallows: Extreme sports tourism

 The cave is a popular vertical caving destination.
 Cavers anchor their ropes on the low side, where bolts have been installed in the rock and the area is clear of obstructions.
 Rappelling to the floor can take up to an hour.
 Climbing back out may take from forty minutes to more than two hours.
 A person without a parachute would take almost ten seconds to freefall from the mouth to the floor, hence the pit is also popular with extreme sports enthusiasts for BASE jumping.
-BASE jumpers can get out in about 10 minutes using a winch.